Joe Montana: 1984

 Though the Miami Dolphins finished the 1972 NFL season with no losses, the regular season at the time comprised only 14 games.
 Thus, when the 49ers finished the 1984 NFL season with a 15–1 record, they became the first team to win 15 games in a single regular season.

 Montana again had an excellent season and earned his second consecutive trip to the Pro Bowl.
 In their first two playoff games, the 49ers defeated the New York Giants and the Chicago Bears by a combined score of 44–10.
-In Super Bowl XIX, the 49ers faced the Dolphins and their quarterback, Dan Marino.
+In Super Bowl XIX, the 49ers faced the Miami Dolphins and their quarterback, Dan Marino.

 In the game, Montana threw for three touchdowns and completed 24 of 35 passes.
 He established the Super Bowl record for most yards passing in a single game (331) and supplemented his passing with 59 yards rushing.
 The 49ers defeated the Dolphins 38–16 and Montana earned his second Super Bowl MVP award.
 After the game, 49ers head coach Bill Walsh said: "Joe Montana is the greatest quarterback today, maybe the greatest quarterback of all time."

 1985–1987

 Aided in part by Montana's performance at quarterback, the 49ers advanced to the NFL Playoffs again in 1985; however, they lost in the NFC Wild card game to the New York Giants.

 In the 1986 season, Montana suffered a severe back injury during week one of the season.
 The injury was to a spinal disc in Montana's lower back and required immediate surgery.
 The injury was so severe that Montana's doctors suggested that Montana retire.
 On September 15, 1986, the 49ers placed Montana on the injured reserve list; however, he returned to the team on November 6 of that year.
-In his first game back from injury Montana passed for 270 yards and three touchdown passes in a 43–17 49er victory against the St. Louis Cardinals.
+In his first game back from injury Montana passed for 270 yards and three touchdown passes in a 43–17 49ers victory against the St. Louis Cardinals.
 Montana appeared in just eight games that season, and threw more interceptions than touchdown passes for the only time in his career.
 The 49ers finished the season with a record of 10–5–1.
 Montana was co-recipient (with Minnesota Vikings quarterback Tommy Kramer) of the 1986 NFL Comeback Player of the Year Award.

 In 1987, Montana had 31 touchdown passes, a career-high, in just 13 games.
 Montana crossed the picket line during the NFLPA strike and threw five touchdowns against replacement players.
 In 1987, he also set the NFL record for most consecutive pass attempts without an incomplete pass (22), passed for 3,054 yards, and had a passer rating of 102.1.
 Though the 49ers finished with the best record in the NFL, they lost in the Divisional Round of the playoffs to the Minnesota Vikings.

 Prior to the 1987 season, Bill Walsh completed a trade for Steve Young, then a quarterback with the Tampa Bay Buccaneers.
 Young went on to appear in eight regular season games for the team and finished the year with a passer rating of 120.8.